polairelabs/PenguinShip/README.md

 1. Edit the `.env` file and update the values as needed.
 2. Run `docker-compose -f docker-compose.dev.yml up` to start the Postgres database and pgAdmin.
 3. Load the environment variables from the `.env` file.
-If you are using IntelliJ IDEA, you can follow the example in the next section
+If you are using IntelliJ IDEA, you can follow the example in the next section (**Loading Environment Variables in IntelliJ IDEA**)
 4. Run the API

 ### Loading Environment Variables in IntelliJ IDEA